Dive deeper, look closer, and engage with masterworks of art—intertwined with barrier-free interactives!

 ArtLens Exhibition Audience and Goals

-The ArtLens Exhibition is intended for non-traditional museum visitors, by reducing the intimidation of the art museum and providing visitors the toolset to look closer, dive deeper, and begin a relationship with the collection.
+The ArtLens Exhibition welcomes non-traditional museum visitors by reducing the intimidation of the art museum and providing visitors the toolsets to look closer, dive deeper, and begin a relationship with the collection.
+Frequent museum visitors return again and again to ArtLens Exhibition to see and explore CMA's collection in a new way.

 ArtLens Exhibition Artwork